 16.1 Indemnification of FPL by Customer

-Customer agrees to indemnify and hold FPL, its shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, its affiliated and associated companies, their respective shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, and/or their assigns, harmless from and against any and all claims, demands, liability, losses, damage, costs, or expenses (including attorneys' fees and other costs of defense), of any nature or kind whatsoever, including, but not limited to, claims, demands and/or liability for personal injury to (including death of) any person whomever (including payments and awards made to Customer's employees or other under any workers' compensation law or under any plan for employees' disability and death benefits) and for damage to any property whatsoever (including Customer's Facilities and the FPL Transmission System) arising out of or otherwise resulting from the use, ownership, maintenance, or operation of the Facility or Customer's Interconnection Facilities, regardless of whether such claims, demands, or liability are alleged to have arisen out of FPL’s status as the owner or operator of facilities involved; provided, however, that the provisions of this Section 16.1 shall not apply if any such personal injury or property damage is held to have been caused by the negligence or intentional wrongdoing of FPL, its agents, or employees.
+Customer agrees to indemnify and hold FPL, its shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, its affiliated and associated companies, their respective shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, and/or their assigns, harmless from and against any and all claims, demands, liability, losses, damage, costs, or expenses (including attorneys' fees and other costs of defense), of any nature or kind whatsoever, including, but not limited to, claims, demands and/or liability for personal injury to (including death of) any person whomever (including payments and awards made to Customer's employees or other under any workers' compensation law or under any plan for employees' disability and death benefits) and for damage to any property of third parties (specifically excluding Facility, Customer's Interconnection Facilities, FPL’s Interconnection Facilities and the FPL Transmission System) arising out of or otherwise resulting from the negligent use, ownership, maintenance, or operation of the Facility or Customer's Interconnection Facilities, regardless of whether such claims, demands, or liability are alleged to have arisen out of FPL’s status as the owner or operator of facilities involved; provided, however, that the provisions of this Section 16.1 shall not apply if any such personal injury or property damage is held to have been caused by the negligence or intentional wrongdoing of FPL, its agents, or employees.

-16.2 Indemnification of Customer by FPL FPL agrees to indemnify and hold Customer, its shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, its affiliated and associated companies, their respective shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, and/or their assigns, harmless from and against any and all claims, demands, liability, losses, damage, costs, or expenses (including attorneys' fees and other costs of defense), of any nature or kind whatsoever, including, but not limited to, claims, demands and/or liability for personal injury to (including death of) any person whomever (including payments and awards made to FPL's employees or other under any workers' compensation law or under any plan for employees' disability and death benefits) and for damage to any property whatsoever (including FPL's Interconnection Facilities and the FPL Transmission System) arising out of or otherwise resulting from the use, ownership, maintenance, or operation of the FPL Transmission System, regardless of whether such claims, demands, or liability are alleged to have arisen out of Customer's status as the owner or operator of facilities involved; provided, however, that the provisions of this Section 16.2 shall not apply if any such personal injury or property damage is held to have been caused by the negligence or intentional wrongdoing of Customer, its agents, or employees.
+16.2 Indemnification of Customer by FPL FPL agrees to indemnify and hold Customer, its shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, its affiliated and associated companies, their respective shareholders, directors, partners, stakeholders, officers, managers, employees, agents, representatives, servants, and/or their assigns, harmless from and against any and all claims, demands, liability, losses, damage, costs, or expenses (including attorneys' fees and other costs of defense), of any nature or kind whatsoever, including, but not limited to, claims, demands and/or liability for personal injury to (including death of) any person whomever (including payments and awards made to FPL's employees or other under any workers' compensation law or under any plan for employees' disability and death benefits) and for damage to any property of third parties (specifically excluding Facility, Customer's Interconnection Facilities, FPL's Interconnection Facilities and the FPL Transmission System) arising out of or otherwise resulting from the negligent use, ownership, maintenance, or operation of FPL's Interconnection Facilities or FPL Transmission System, regardless of whether such claims, demands, or liability are alleged to have arisen out of Customer's status as the owner or operator of facilities involved; provided, however, that the provisions of this Section 16.2 shall not apply if any such personal injury or property damage is held to have been caused by the negligence or intentional wrongdoing of Customer, its agents, or employees.

 16.3 Incidental and Consequential Damages

-Neither Party shall be liable in statute, contract, in tort (including negligence), strict liability, or otherwise to the other Party, its agents, representatives, its affiliate and associated companies, and/or assigns, for any incidental or consequential loss or damage whatsoever, including, but not limited to, loss of profits or revenue on work not performed, for loss of use of or under-utilization of the other Party’s facilities, or loss of use of revenue or loss of anticipated profits, resulting from either Party’s performance or non-performance of an obligation imposed on it by this Agreement.
+Except as otherwise set forth herein, neither Party shall be liable in statute, contract, in tort (including negligence), strict liability, or otherwise to the other Party, its agents, representatives, its affiliate and associated companies, and/or assigns, for any incidental or consequential loss or damage whatsoever, including, but not limited to, loss of profits or revenue on work not performed, for loss of use of or under-utilization of the other Party’s facilities, or loss of use of revenue or loss of anticipated profits, resulting from either Party’s performance or non-performance of an obligation imposed on it by this Agreement.

 ARTICLE 17.
 BREACH, CURE AND DEFAULT